John 1:41: Commentary from the Church Fathers

 Chrysostom: "Andrew kept not our Lord’s words to himself; but ran in haste to his brother, to report the good tidings: He first findeth his own brother Simon, and saith unto him, We have found the Messias, which is, being interpreted, the Christ."

 Bede: "This is truly to find the Lord; viz. to have fervent love for Him, together with a care for our brother’s salvation."

 Chrysostom: "The Evangelist does not mention what Christ said to those who followed Him; but we may infer it from what follows.
 Andrew declares in few words what he had learnt, discloses the power of that Master Who had persuaded them, and his own previous longings after Him.
 For this exclamation, We have found, expresses a longing for His coming, turned to exultation, now that He was really come."

 Augustine: "Messias in Hebrew, Christus in Greek, Unctus in Latin.
-Chrism is unction, and He had a special unction, which from Him extended to all Christians, as appears in the Psalm, God, even Thy God, hath anointed Thee with the oil of gladness above Thy fellows1.
+Chrism is unction, and He had a special unction, which from Him extended to all Christians, as appears in the Psalm, God, even Thy God, hath anointed Thee with the oil of gladness above Thy fellows.
 All holy persons arc partakers with Him; but He is specially the Holy of Holies, specially anointed."